Yashsharma1911/file-store-service/README.md

 `store` is a command-line tool to manage your files through server.

 I've used MinIO to mock the real life implementation of bucket to store files in server instead of storing them in file store path, MinIO also has support for S3 AWS bucket which shows extensibility of this implementation.
-However, if you use docker to run server it will store uploaded files in file store path.
+However, if you use docker to run server it will store uploaded files in current file store path in `data/` dir.

 ### Example
 In this video I used kubernetes to run application however it is optional, checkout Installation part to run application locally quickly